yarikan-zz/exploring-neighborhood-reputation/README.md

-# Exploring Public Sentiments of Chicago Neighborhoods
+# CHIsentiment: Exploring Public Sentiments of Chicago Neighborhoods

 What is the relationship between the reputation and the characteristics of a neighborhood?
 Below I explore this question in the context of Chicago, IL, using social media (Twitter) data and a dataset of socioeconomic data per neighborhood available from the City of Chicago data portal (https://data.cityofchicago.org).
 For this analysis, a "neighborhood" is defined as one of Chicago's 77 community areas, which are officially recognized by the City of Chicago.
 I model neighborhood reputation as an index summarizing the sentiment of tweets mentioning a given neighborhood (more details provided as I work my way through the question).